 Gulf financial cooperation would also lend support to China’s efforts to increase stability in the Middle East through its belief in security through development.
 At the China-Arab States Cooperation Forum in July 2018, China pledged $23 billion in loans and aid to Arab states, much of which is to support reconstruction and humanitarian efforts in countries like Syria, Yemen, and Jordan.
 China is already positioning itself to take the lead in reconstructing Syria, having pledged $2 billion to build an industrial park there, amongst other measures.
 This effort supports China’s economic interests in Syria, which pre-date the Syrian civil war and include shares in Syria’s largest oil producers.

 Considering the warming ties between the Arab world and Syria, it is quite possible that the Gulf countries would be prepared to partner in this effort for economic and stability reasons, but also to undermine their rival Iran’s influence there.
 Both China and the Gulf countries are increasing their engagements with Iraq.
-For example a Chinese official declared “It is our country’s duty to provide support to Iraq and to contribute to the reconstruction of cities liberated (from ISIS).”
-While Saudi Arabia is also currently expanding economic ties with Iraq.
+For example, a Chinese official declared, “It is our country’s duty to provide support to Iraq and to contribute to the reconstruction of cities liberated (from ISIS).”
+Meanwhile, Saudi Arabia is also expanding its economic ties with Iraq.

 Closer ties with the GCC will further cement Chinese access to their energy supplies to fulfill its expanding energy needs, as China is estimated to account for 43 percent of the global increase in oil consumption over the next decade.